 Net investment in capital assets consists of capital assets, net of accumulated depreciation and reduced by the outstanding balances of bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
-As of December 31, 2022, the District had net investment in capital assets of \$39,053.
+Construction in progress which will be conveyed to other entities is not included in net investment in capital assets.
+As of December 31, 2023, the District had net investment in capital assets of \$32,283.

 The unrestricted component of net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.
-As of December 31, 2022, the unrestricted net position was \$2,555,069.
+As of December 31, 2023, the unrestricted net position was \$4,418,202.